 The whole process allows recruiters to automate scheduling entirely while interviewing more candidates.
 What’s more, when these candidates have returned their interviews, recruiters can screen each in as little as 5 minutes while multitasking on other important tasks, increasing speed and efficiency.

-As such, one-way interviews create a much faster interview process, a recruitment phase that takes up three-quarters of the recruiting process as a whole.
-When you utilize a one-way phone interview platform like Qualifi, you can shorten your time-to-hire by 6-8 days and receive interview responses in less than 20 hours.
+As such, virtual interviews create a much faster interview process, a recruitment phase that takes up three-quarters of the recruiting process as a whole.
+When you utilize a virtual phone interview platform like Qualifi, you can shorten your time-to-hire by 6-8 days and receive interview responses in less than 20 hours.

 The bottom line here is that a faster interview process results in a faster time-to-hire.
 This, in turn, helps satisfy the modern candidate's need for faster satisfaction.
 That’s not even to mention how on-demand interviews allow recruiters to make offers to top talent before their competitors with slower time-to-hire.